MiamiOH-CSE274/03_Queue_Lab/README.md

 	class ArrayQueue : public Queue <T> {...

 #### 5. What is the purpose of "templates" in C++?
+	The purpose of using template classes originates in that c++ does not support interfaces, so a data structure is made in a .h file.
+To use that data structure, one can build a header file for a matching c++ class that uses the data structure, but the .cpp file will not know what type <T> is.
+Therefore, the source code must be compiled in the header file so that an actual
+	.cpp file can use the template class with a valid variable type.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+	int* myArray = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+	The purpose of a class destructor is to free up dynamically allocated memory that had previously been assigned to a different variable.
+For example, after a variable has lasted its use, the delete keyword can be used to free up the memory for different usage.
+We do not need this in Java because the Java Virtual Machine automatically detects when a variable has no more use and runs garbage collection to clean it up.